Time-constrained iterative workflow

 Other team members can optionally review the aim and output of the iteration board, review the list of issues already listed, and write out any potential issues as needed to complete the iteration aim.

-and the end date.
-We agree on and schedule the end date debrief and retrospective meeting, which should be approximately 2-3 hour and preferably before lunch, as well as the next iterations planning meeting (preferably on the same date, but after lunch to ensure a proper break before moving to a new iteration).
+Then, we agree on and schedule the end date debrief and retrospective meeting, which should be approximately 2-3 hours and preferably before lunch, as well as the next iterations planning meeting.
+The next planning meeting should either be on the same date after lunch, to ensure a proper break before moving to a new iteration, or the next day to give some break between meetings.

 During the iteration